solid/solidproject.org/_posts/newsletter/2021-04-08-this-month-in-solid.md

 #### Community Spotlight

-* Sharon Stratsianis for her work on SolidOS
+* Sharon Stratsianis for her work on SolidOS.